-From late winter throughout spring, vibrant flower fields and enchanting orchards become the main attraction in California.
+From late winter throughout spring, vibrant flower fields and enchanting orchards become the main attractions in California.

-California is diverse, encompassing green rolling hills of the northern part and barren deserted landscapes of the south.
-Each section of the state adopts its distinctive colors in fall and summer, letting winter cover the northern and mountainous regions with white blankets.
-Yet, comes spring and entire California gives in to blooming flower fields and orchards and embraces vibrant orange, red, yellow, blue, and purple hues.
+California is diverse.
+It encompasses green rolling hills of the northern part and barren deserted landscapes of the south.
+Each section of the state adopts its distinctive colors in fall and summer, letting winter festoon the northern and mountainous regions with white blankets.
+Yet comes spring and entire California gives in to the blooming flower fields and orchards and embraces vibrant orange, red, yellow, blue, and purple hues.

-For miles on end, orange poppies shower the deserted lands of southern California, astounding visitors with their vibrancy and ever-changing floral “waves”.
-Yellow flower fields and white blooming orchards prevail in central and northern California.
-The state transforms, turning into a gigantic vivid “ocean” that spreads from San Diego all the way to Crescent City.
+For miles on end, orange poppies shower the deserted lands of Southern California, amusing visitors with their vibrancy and ever-changing floral “waves”.
+Yellow flower fields and white blooming orchards prevail in Central and Northern California.
+The state transforms indeed, turning into a gigantic vivid “ocean” that spreads from San Diego all the way to Crescent City.
 And it’s just the beginning.

 Apart from the colorful brilliance, the blooming flower fields and orchards infuse California with gentle aroma and oozing charm.
 The floral carpet that covers the expanded deserts and sweeping hills is a sight to behold.
 No wonder, these vistas inspire endless amounts of locals as well as thousands of visitors to wander out and explore the impeccable flower fields of California.